 - A gas supply cutoff from Nordstream 1 could bring German industry to a standstill.

 - The U.S. facing its highest inflation rate in 40 years.

 - The inevitable global drive toward "paperless" digital money and total privacy loss.

 - Gold and silver retail supply sources and premiums stressed as never before.

-- Most uranium and its processing coming from Kazakhstan and Russia respectively.
+- Most uranium and its processing come from Kazakhstan and Russia respectively.

 Anyone reading the above can list an additional dozen.
-The point being that the few remaining assumptions of our money being safe, accessible, and utilizable as we see fit have been shattered.
+The point is that the few remaining assumptions of our money being safe, accessible, and utilizable as we see fit have been shattered.

 "The only practical defense for the average guy is to accumulate gold and silver in personal possession...
 That's because the only financial asset that's not simultaneously somebody else's liability is gold.
 Unfortunately, the average American neither understands gold (or silver) nor has any.
 Will that change in the future?"